sunghyukpark/rails_twitter_stream/README.md

 <h3> Improvements needed </h3>
 1. Takes too much time loading the results page.
 Live update and visualization of data would be great to implement.
 2. Refactoring
-3. Model, Controller renaming (implemented client for api so far.
+3. Model, Controller renaming (implemented client for api request not related to tweet itself.
 Tweet -> TweetClient)
+4. Test coverage

 <h3> Gems </h3>
 1. dotenv-rails